cmu-delphi/delphi-epidata/docs/api/covidcast_signals.md

 | `deaths_incidence_num` | Number of new confirmed deaths due to COVID-19, daily |
 | `deaths_incidence_prop` | Number of new confirmed deaths due to COVID-19 per 100,000 population, daily |

-Our signals here are taken directly from the JHU CSSE [COVID-19 GitHub repository](https://github.com/CSSEGISandData/COVID-19) without filtering, smoothing, or changes. **Note:** JHU's data reports cumulative cases and deaths, so our incidence signals are calculated by subtracting each day's cumulative
+These signals are taken directly from the JHU CSSE [COVID-19 GitHub repository](https://github.com/CSSEGISandData/COVID-19) without filtering, smoothing, or changes. **Note:** JHU's data reports cumulative cases and deaths, so our incidence signals are calculated by subtracting each day's cumulative